RestartB/titanium/README.md

 When developing, you may modify, add or remove tables.
 To migrate the database to the new schema, follow these steps:

+1. If you're adding or removing a table, make sure to also add / remove it from the `lib/sql/atlas.py` file.
-1. Run `atlas migrate diff --env sqlalchemy` - this will create a migration file in the `/migrations` folder
+2. Run `atlas migrate diff --env sqlalchemy` - this will create a migration file in the `/migrations` folder
-2. Review the created migration file to ensure that it looks ok
+3. Review the created migration file to ensure that it looks good
-3. Run the `t!admin migrate-db` command or restart the bot to migrate the database
+4. Run the `t!admin migrate-db` command or restart the bot to migrate the database

 ## Running the bot